The Top 5 Things To Do This Week In Dallas & Collin County

-It’ll be a busy Tuesday in Collin County!
-From art exhibits to staged readings to writers groups to watch parties, whatever you are looking for you’ll find it right here.
+Choose your own adventure this week in Collin County — from vintage car exhibits to a storytelling slam to an MLK celebration, there’s always something to do.
 Scroll all the way down to see our local picks for where to eat and drink this week.

 Come right in, because here’s the only list you need!